hiroyuki-kasai/NMFLibrary/README.md

 ./run_me_first.m                - The scipt that you need to run first.
 ./demo.m                        - Demonstration script to check and understand this package easily.
 ./demo_face.m                   - Demonstration script to check and understand this package easily.
+./demo.py                       - Demonstration script to use this package easily from python.
 |plotter/                       - Contains plotting tools to show convergence results and various plots.
 |auxiliary/                     - Some auxiliary tools for this project.
 |solver/                        - Contains various optimization algorithms.